yesnastassia/environmental-data-ethics-resources/README.md

 * Who could also make use of this data?
   * Could it be reused in other research projects?
   * Could it be useful or informative to the general public?
+* Does sharing the data help people understand my research?
 * Do stakeholders want this data to be shared?
   * Why or why not?